 7. MY SOCIAL LIFE

 Maybe it’s the tiny apartments in Paris, but everyone is out all the time, and will travel across town, even after work, to meet up with friends.
 In a country where people work to live, time spent with friends and family is a priority.
 I have plans every night, and often lunch plans, as well.
 I can’t say the same for New York.
-(Pictured: My “boys,” all of whom are featured in my memoir, My (Part-time) Paris Life, coming out on October 11th.
+(Pictured: My “boys,” all of whom are featured in my memoir, My (Part-Time) Paris Life.
 L to R: Geoffrey, Christophe and Yann.)

 8. THE VIEW FROM THE BUS